sm18lr88/OpenAI_TTS_GUI/ARCHITECTURE.md

 openai-tts --help                  # CLI options and supported TTS choices
 ```

-The CLI path exposes the same core synthesis controls as the GUI: model, voice, output
+The CLI provides the same core synthesis controls as the GUI.
+These controls include the model,
-format, speed, optional instructions, and retained chunk files.
-It stays Qt-free by using
+voice, output format, speed, optional instructions, and retained chunk files.
+The CLI remains
-`config/settings`, `keystore`, and `TTSService` directly.
+Qt-free because it uses `config/settings`, `keystore`, and `TTSService` directly.

 ## Conventions